Parameters

 MultiParameter and MultiParameterWrapper

-MultiParameterWrapper enables easily setting, getting and sweeping multiple parameters.
-It is an extension of the MultiParameter from QCoDeS.
-To define it, simply provide a list of pre-existing parameters.
+MultiParameterWrapper wraps multiple pre-existing Parameter s into a single object, to enable easily setting, getting and sweeping.
+It is an extension of MultiParameter from QCoDeS.
+To define, simply provide a list or tuple of parameters.

 multi=qc.MultiParameterWrapper((parameter1,parameter2,parameter3),name='multi')

-To use it in a Loop, provide multiple start and stop values, corresponding to each Parameter:
+To use the MultiParameterWrapper as the independent parameter in a Loop, provide multiple start and stop values, corresponding to each Parameter:

 loop=qc.loop1d(sweep_param=multi,